Skip to main content

 4. Feedback and plan: The instructor reviews your work and explains what you will focus on in upcoming sessions

 Classes at Art by Ancourage run in small groups of 3–6 students, so the instructor can give meaningful attention to each person.
 All materials — pencils, charcoal, paper, erasers — are provided.
-Trial classes start at $18.
+Trial classes are $18.

 Locations in Singapore